AymanHasib/Animal_Detection_Flutter_Application/README.md

-# blsd

-A new Flutter application.
+A new Flutter application it is build by using Dart and Flutter Frameworks.

 ## Getting Started